The Ceiling Made of Light: A Colorado Architect’s Guide to Stretch Ceilings and LED Luminous Panels

 An invitation

-The guests who paused in the doorway of that bedroom in Amilly did not pause because the ceiling was technically impressive.
+The guests who paused in that Denver doorway did not pause because the ceiling was technically impressive.
 They paused because the room felt different from any room they had stood in before.
 That is the promise of a ceiling made of light — not that it performs better, though it does, but that it changes the experience of being inside a space in a way that is felt before it is understood.

 Colorado architects are invited to visit B Design's showroom at 777 Santa Fe Drive, Denver CO 80204, to see NEWMAT stretch ceiling and luminous panel samples in person.
 Join the trade program at b-design-llc.com/trade-programs or call 720-597-8336 to schedule a specification consultation.
 Some things are easier to understand when you are standing underneath them.